 After that day, the three of us were inseparable.
 We ate lunch together everyday and had three-way phone calls for hours almost every night.
 These were some of the liveliest conversations that I have ever had, and they were not always about Harry Potter.
 We talked about our horoscopes, the intense drama happening in second grade, and just about everything else in between.
 The only thing that stopped us from talking all night was Althea’s lack of T-Mobile minutes.
 A few weeks later, we all made sure that we read Harry Potter and the Chamber of Secrets in time for the movie to come out so that our parents could drop us off at the movie theater to watch it together.
 Seeing the movie just made the books even more real to us.

 For some reason, I know that no series other than Harry Potter would have brought the three of us together so closely.
 Maybe it was because no other series was quite like it at the time.
 The books required of second graders to read were just not that entertaining to us.
 Arthur, Johnny Appleseed, and random books about dinosaurs had nothing on the excitement that came from Dumbledore, Hogwarts, and Fluffy the three-headed dog.
 Johnny Appleseed didn’t have a pensieve to store his memories in or a phoenix with tears that heal; Arthur’s house didn’t have paintings that talked, Nearly-Headless Nick, or staircases that moved; and Fluffy the three-headed dog was about the scariest thing that we could handle when we were second graders.
 Or maybe it was because no other series gave us a glimmer of hope for a letter from Hogwarts when we finally hit the golden age of eleven.
 Althea was the first to turn eleven; needless to say, she didn’t get a letter.
-Olivia and I took it upon us to write one to her though, just because.
+Olivia and I took it upon ourselves to write one to her though, just because.
 It said something along the lines of, “Dear Ms. Palisoc, We are pleased to inform you of your acceptance into Hogwarts School of Witchcraft and Wizardry…” I still think that is one of the best birthday presents that I have ever given to someone, just because Olivia and I were so proud of it.
 Maybe the series brought us together because it was different, exciting, and special.
 We identified with it because we felt like we were Harry, Ron, and Hermione.
 They were portrayed as kids like us, who happen to do magic; whatever they felt, we felt too, whenever they were scared, we were scared too, and whenever they cried, we cried too.
 Harry was the chosen one for us too.